suvelocity/crm/README.md

-# CRM
+# CRM - STAGING

+_New features are checked **here** before going to production_

 Project management for courses and beyond.

 deployment on cloud: http://35.226.223.57:8080/

 ## TOC